mengsokool/rtsp2jpg/docs/api.md

 ## `GET /snapshot/{token}`
 Return the most recent JPEG frame as binary payload.

+Query parameters:

+- `q` *(optional, int, default `100`)* — JPEG quality to use when encoding the snapshot (1–100).
+Lower values reduce file size at the cost of image quality.

 **Success 200**
 - Content-Type: `image/jpeg`
 - Body: JPEG bytes